 Author Expert Marketing Machines gives you the tools and training you need to leap out of your comfort zone and into the waiting arms of your greatest potential.
 After Koenigs takes you through the five P’s—position, publish, product, promote, profit—the only thing holding you back will be a sixth P—your own permission.
 Yep, all you have to do is say yes to plugging into Koenig’s “instant expert” marketing engines and you’re on your way to establishing credibility and authority in your given field faster and more effectively than you ever could have imagined.

 Click here to download Arielle Ford’s newsletters, which cover publishing, publicity, promotion and platform building.
+(Look for my two-part article in issues three and four.)
 Arielle is one of America’s top book publicists.
 Click here to visit her website to sign up for her free e-mail newsletter and learn everything you should know about how to become a bestselling author.